-1. The Siguil Hydro Power Corporation, which will operate a 14.5MW run-of-river electricity generating facility located at the Siguil River basin in Maasim, Sarangani.
-The issuance of the Certificate of Compliance (COC) is expected in the fourth quarter of this year.
+1. The Sigui Hydro Power Corporation, which will operate a 14.5MW run-of-river electricity generating facility located at the Sigui River basin in Maasim, Sarangani.
+The issuance of the Certificate of Compliance (COC) is expected in 2025.

 The other hydro projects currently in pipeline include the 8.8-MW Siayan (Sindangan) Hydro Plant in Zamboanga del Norte; and the 34.8-MW Bago Hydro plant in Negros Occidental.
 Both these projects are currently in advanced pre-development stages.